-Toyota Camry owners have reported 26 problems linked to rear suspension (under the suspension category).
+Toyota Camry owners have reported 25 problems related to rear suspension (under the suspension category).

-The VIN of this vehicle is 4T1BE46K27_.
-The vehicle is a 2007 Toyota Camry.
+The contact owns a 2007 Toyota Camry.
 The contact stated that the vehicle was difficult to control at highway speeds and would shake excessively.
 The vehicle was taken to the dealer where it was inspected and stated that all four struts and strut rods both front and rear were leaking and needed to be replaced.
 A private mechanic confirmed the identical failure.
 The manufacturer had not been notified.
 No repairs were performed.
 The current mileage was 50,000.
 The approximate failure mileage 48,000.
-The failure date was Tuesday, March 1, 2011.

 See all problems of the 2007 Toyota Camry.